Saberilla/Vaader-ElProgram2/README.md

 # Vaader-ElProgram2
 Home Optimization Project for lowest energy costs.
-The USP is that we use the isolated house to minimize energycosts.
+The USP is that we use the isolated house as a heat battery to minimize energycosts.

 This repo is an user interface created for the database for easier maintenance and interaction with the optimization program in the Vaader-ElOptimering repo.